 A second fuel import facility is currently being commissioned further to the east of the Vopak terminal.
+It is anticipated that this facility will commence operations during the latter part of 2024.
 An additional pipeline and new loading arm have been installed as part of the current infrastructure at the BLB, such operations will be performed and managed by Crowley.

-19 MOORINGS
+19. MOORINGS